equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

 > EC2 instance VM, configure Codeanywhere Cloude IDE access to it for Junior
 > developer (as it's free).
 He then works on this VM via Cloud IDE the entire time and when he needs to
 > paircode with me I'll just SSH to the
-> instance and lunch Vim and help him solve the issue.
+> instance and launch Vim and help him solve the issue.
 >
 > He usually see what I'm doing from google hangout screen share  and I
 > see his code.